ronakupadhyaya/SQL/day1/Migration.md

 migrations/sqls/20171025160224-add-users-up.sql
 ```

-The first part of those file names are a date/time stamp from when the command was run so yours will be
+**The first part of those file names are a date/time stamp from when the command was run so yours will be
-different.
-We're not going to mess with the Javascript file.
-Instead we'll just put SQL commands into the
-SQL files.
-Since we're going to create the users table, the SQL command looks like this:
+different.**

+We don't care about the `.js` file, you can ignore it.
+It's the `.sql` files
+we care about.
+Edit the `migrations/sqls/...-add-users-up.sql` file and put this SQL
+script in it:

 ```SQL
 CREATE TABLE users (